datascopeanalytics/operating-agreement/doc/operating_agreement_sanitized.md

 "Unanimous Vote" means the unanimous written approval of, or the unanimous affirmative vote by, all of the Members.

-"Unit" means a share of the Company’s Profits and Losses and right to receive distributions of the Company’s assets and, unless held by a Member, shall not include the right to vote on, consent to or otherwise participate in any decision or action of or by the Members, or any right to information, to an accounting of the Company’s affairs or to inspect the Company’s books and records; provided, that any class or series of Units issued shall have the relative rights, powers, duties, and obligations specified with respect to such class or group of Units in this Agreement, and the interest of such class or series of Units in the Company’s Profits and Losses and right to receive distributions of the Company’s assets shall be determined in accordance with such relative rights, powers, duties, and obligations.
+"Unit" means a share of the Company's Profits and Losses and right to receive distributions of the Company's assets and, unless held by a Member, shall not include the right to vote on, consent to or otherwise participate in any decision or action of or by the Members, or any right to information, to an accounting of the Company's affairs or to inspect the Company's books and records; provided, that any class or series of Units issued shall have the relative rights, powers, duties, and obligations specified with respect to such class or group of Units in this Agreement, and the interest of such class or series of Units in the Company's Profits and Losses and right to receive distributions of the Company's assets shall be determined in accordance with such relative rights, powers, duties, and obligations.

 "Unit Holder" means any Person who holds one or more Units, regardless